SageSELab/GUI-Bug-Localization-Data/README.md

 |   |   ├── PreprocessedCode -> preprocessed source code
 ```

-We also provide the detailed contents for each directory below:
+All the bug reports that we used in our experiments are taken from the AndroR2 [1][2] dataset.
+The bug ids used in the filenames are the same bug ids from the AndroR2 dataset.
+We provide the detailed contents for each directory below.
 #### BugLocalizationGroundTruth
 This directory contains 80 json files with ```<bug-id>.json``` file format.
-Here, the <bug-id> is from AndroR2[1][2] dataset.
 Each file contains the following information:

     - id: Bug Id
     - bug_location: